IuliaMihaela/DL_for_NLP_DistilBERT/README.md

 - Overall losses remain in a similar range -> Quality is preserved for deployment use-cases

 ## Conclusion
-### Is DistilBERT “edge-ready” out of the box?
-Not always.
-- The paper claims DistilBERT is “edge-ready” (~207MB range)
-- Our trained baseline is still large: 255.57MB
-- This size can cause issues on constrained devices (RAM/storage/cold start)

 ### What worked best for edge deployment?
 - INT8 quantization provides the biggest practical gain.
 - Model size reduced by 39.4%